 Lasagna in Italy is truly decadent.
 My mom’s side of the family is Italian, and we have a pretty great Italian recipe that we use when we make lasagna.
 It’s one of my favorite dishes, so trying in Italy was something that just had to happen.

-This is another dish that is better from more local restaurants than the restaurants you’ll commonly find near the more popular touristy destinations in each city or town.
+This is another dish that is better from more local restaurants than the restaurants you’ll commonly find near the more popular tourist destinations in each city or town.

 I am truly a sucker for Arancini.
-So, I went to university in Boston, and frequented the North End, which is commonly known as Boston’s own Little Italy.
-I always get an arancini when I go, which is essentially just a fried rice ball filled with cheese, meat, and veggies.
+So, I went to university in Boston and frequented the North End, which is commonly known as Boston’s own Little Italy.
+I always get arancini when I go, which is essentially just a fried rice ball filled with cheese, meat, and veggies.
 Believe it or not, but it’s also one of the best foods to eat in Italy.

-I tried my arancini in a small walk-in mom and pop restaurant in Venice and wasn’t disappointed.
+I tried my arancini in a small walk-in mom-and-pop restaurant in Venice and wasn’t disappointed.
 It was also fairly cheap!
-It only cost me about 2 euro and was even better than the ones that I’ve had in the United States.
+It only cost me about 2 euros and was even better than the ones that I’ve had in the United States.

 Focaccia bread is a great snack to stop and grab while walking around Italy.
 It is a flatbread that you can get plain or with countless toppings on almost any street.

 I stopped and got focaccia bread as pizza a couple of times while in Italy and it was always the perfect snack.
 I tried a couple of different types but my favorite was tomato sauce and fresh mozzarella cheese.
 I even had it for breakfast on one of my last days in Italy!